yuhsuanyeh/CVFX-Hw3/README.md

 We compare three generative inpaiting methods.
 For each image, we crop a rectangle and fill it with white color.
 For clearer visualization, we compress the results as gif animation.
 The display order is the original image, cropped image, and inpainted image, respectively.

+In general, the three methods can perform well on the grass

 |Method|Globally and Locally Consistent Image Completion|EdgeConnect: Generative Image Inpainting with Adversarial Edge Learning|Generative Image Inpainting with Contextual Attention|
 |-----------|------------|-----------|--------------|
 |**Sample_1**|<img src='fig_gif/method1/cat.gif' width="600">|<img src='fig_gif/method2/cat.gif' width="600">|<img src='fig_gif/method3/new_cat.gif' width="600">|